sumanbikram/caf-azure/[User-Guide]-Upgrade-from-v0.0.8-to-v0.1.0.md

 If you are using a copy of this archetype in your custom library (as specified using the `library_path` variable), please ensure you update all applicable resource names from the v0.0.8 format to v0.1.0.

-> The policy assignments for `ES-Allowed-Locations` and `ES-Allowed-RSG-Locations` do not form part of the official Enterprise-scale reference architecture foundation policy assignments so are no longer assigned by default, but are still available within the module using the new names `Allow-Resource-Locations` and `Allow-RSG-Locations`.
+> The policy assignments for `ES-Allowed-Locations` and `ES-Allowed-RSG-Locations` do not form part of the official Enterprise-scale reference architecture foundation policy assignments so are no longer assigned by default, but are still available within the module using the new names `Deny-Resource-Locations` and `Deny-RSG-Locations`.

 ### es_landing_zones